sallamy/MoviesDemo/README.md

 * UI created by UICoding
 * Architecture used is MVVM
 * Combine framework is used for binding techniques
-* swiftInject for  Dependencies
+* swiftInject for  manage Dependencies
 * sdwebimage for loading image with url
+* swiftmocky for generating mock file for testing